AlfredLop/sinch_assesment/README.md

 ## Documentation
 Documentation is generated in dbt automatically based on the schema yml files.
 To see it, run:
-- dbt docs generate
+- dbt docs generate --profiles-dir profiles/
-- dbt docs serve
+- dbt docs serve --profiles-dir profiles/

 # ERDs & Lineage
 -- ERD Staging